-- A multivitamin-mineral supplement can be helpful to give you the nutrients you cannot eat.
+- A multivitamin-mineral supplement can be helpful.
 Choose a general supplement.
 Talk to your pharmacist if you need help. - A protein powder (whey, soy, collagen, pea or hemp) can easily be added to your hot cereal, soups or hot and cold drinks.
-(Mix the powder with a little fluid to make a paste before you add it to foods). - If you are missing meals or cannot eat enough, a liquid meal replacement drink can give you the extra nutrition you need to heal.
+(Mix the powder with a little liquid to make a paste before you add it to foods). - If you are missing meals or cannot eat enough, a liquid meal replacement drink can give you the extra nutrition you need to heal.
 Choose a supplement with extra protein and/or extra calories.
 Some nutrition drinks are made especially for people living with diabetes.